-- 6.5.6 The Operator should ensure that: - Current in date and MASS specific documentation is available as required at all relevant locations; - Changes to documents are reviewed and approved by authorised personnel; and - Obsolete documents are promptly removed/destroyed/archived, and change management controlled effectively. - 6.5.7 The system and form of documentation adopted by the Operator should suit their own policy and be effective to meet the requirements of the Operator. - 6.5.8 The documents used to describe and implement the SMS may be referred to as the Safety Management Manual.
+- Current in date and MASS specific documentation is available as required at all relevant locations; - Changes to documents are reviewed and approved by authorised personnel; and - Obsolete documents are promptly removed/destroyed/archived, and change management controlled effectively. - 6.5.7 The system and form of documentation adopted by the Operator should suit their own policy and be effective to meet the requirements of the Operator. - 6.5.8 The documents used to describe and implement the SMS may be referred to as the Safety Management Manual.
 Each MASS should retain on board all relevant documentation to that platform, but this will depend on the size of the MASS.
 Where a MASS does not have the size or capacity to retain the applicable records a suitable alternative arrangement of document retention should be provided by the Operator.